Lentern/windows-11-inconsistencies/README.md

 # Windows 11 Inconsistencies
 **I've compiled this list of inconsistencies from these two videos to see which ones have been updated and which haven't.
 With the Windows Insider dev channel for 22H2 on 7/29/2022, this is what I have found.**

+Contribute your own!
+Let me know of inconsistencies missed here by [making a pull request](https://github.com/Lentern/Windows-11-Inconsistencies/pulls) that follows the format of this file.

 ## Windows 10 Remnants
 1) Calculator - updated to Windows 11 ✔
 2) Camera - updated to Windows 11 ✔